 A significant portion of our research and development expenses have been external expenses, which we track on a program-by-program basis following nomination as a development candidate.
 Our internal research and development expenses are primarily personnel-related expenses, including stock-based compensation expense.
-Except for internal research and development expenses related to collaboration agreements, we do not track our internal research and development.
+Except for internal research and development expenses related to collaboration agreements, we do not track our internal research and development expenses on a program-by-program basis as they are deployed across multiple projects under development.